-Recently Harrison County Lifelong Learning began partnering with the Harrison County Economic Development Corporation in an effort to become a Work Ready Community.
-The initiative, developed by ACT, will help match the workforce with the needs of the local industry.
-There are currently 39 employers in Harrison County that recognize the ACT WorkKeys National Career Readiness Certificate.
+Harrison County recently became the first county in Southern Indiana to be certified as a Work Ready Community.
+The initiative, developed by ACT, helps match the workforce with the needs of the local industry.
+There are currently 40 employers in Harrison County that recognize the ACT WorkKeys National Career Readiness Certificate (NCRC).

 Students may call Harrison County Lifelong Learning to set up an appointment to take the three WorkKeys NCRC Assessments needed to earn the credential.
 Applied Mathematics, Graphic Literacy and Workplace Documents measure workplace skills critical to job success.
 These skills are valuable to any occupation, level of education and in any industry.
 Additionally, students can use the computer lab at Lifelong Learning to complete Keytrain, the foundational curriculum to help people master the skills measured by the WorkKeys assessments.